rahultumma-algo/Repo-Manage/README.md

 ## Getting Started

 If you're new to the project, start by checking the [README-sample.md](README-sample.md) file.
-It provides a sample README and guidelines on how to structure your project documentation.
+It provides a sample README and guidelines on how to structure your project README.md file.

 ## Database Information